-He made his British and Irish Cup debut in January 2013 against Aberavon RFC.
-He secured a development contract for season 2013/14 after completing two years of the academy programme while his younger brother Rory was promoted to the academy.
+He made his British and Irish Cup debut in 2013 against Aberavon RFC and secured a development contract for season 2013/14 after completing two years of the academy program while his younger brother Rory was promoted to the academy.

 2015/16 proved to be a breakthrough season for the former Ireland U20s captain - he made 23 appearances, starting 10 games and amassed a total of 753 minutes of senior rugby, including a European debut against Leicester Tigers at Thomond Park.

+Joined by his brother Rory in the starting line-up, the Scannells become the first set of brothers to start for Munster in the PRO12 in the December 2015 clash away to Newport-Gwent Dragons at Rodney Parade.
 He has sought to expand his influence over the ball at the breakdown and to utilise his obvious physicality elsewhere, while improving his defence by simplifying his approach.

+He signed a contract extension in January 2017 that will see him remain at the province until at least June 2019.
 Scannell was included in Ireland 2018 Squad to tour Australia and added 2 caps to his 7 Test caps after a strong season with Munster.

 |Presentation Brothers College